The ATO can issue a Director Penalty Notice (DPN) to recover a company’s unpaid PAYG Tax, GST and superannuation from a company’s directors.

 Director Penalty Notices – Further Information and Advice

-Given the serious consequences a Director Penalty Notice may have it is important that you urgently obtain advice if your company is unable to pay PAYG Tax, GST or superannuation.
+Given the serious consequences a DPN may have it is important that you urgently obtain advice if your company is unable to pay PAYG Tax, GST or superannuation.

 If you need assistance, please contact our Brisbane or Gold Coast office.
 We will be able to advise how we can assist you in an initial obligation free consultation.